bitplane/ideas/2021/distributed-release-tool.md

 ### Releasing keys after failure

-"I don't need to pay, I can just wait until it fails and the keyholders get their money back, then get keyholders to leak the keys."
+I don't need to pay, I can just wait until it fails and the keyholders get their money back, then get keyholders to leak the keys.

 * The license isn't valid if the contract isn't fulfilled.
 Standard copyright applies, and the media can't be legally used by the community that